 Osaka Gas is thoroughly implementing the 3Rs (reduce, reuse, recycle), cutting its resource consumption and waste generation, and endeavoring to reuse and recycle used resources in its efforts to help create a recycling-oriented society.
 We are recycling resources throughout our business activity value chain by such means as striving for zero emissions at LNG terminals, reusing gas meters, recycling gas pipe materials, reusing excavated soil from gas pipe installation, and recycling used gas equipment.

 Consumption of Resources by Daigas Group

 Toward achieving Environmental Action Targets

-- * Final disposal of waste
+- * Final disposal rate of industrial waste

-- Waste disposed of at authorized landfill sites.
+Waste disposed of at authorized landfill sites.

 Waste Generation and Disposal

 Use of recycled soil at gas pipe construction